imsc-rosetta/imsc-rosetta-specification/README.md

 The [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) was the key to the interpretation of ancient Egyptian scripts.
 Imsc-rosetta is the key to conversion of existing proprietary subtitle formats into a useful archive and manipulation format, and indeed the key to conversion between those existing formats.

+## Changes

+(May 2023 - IMSC-Rosetta is in active implementation b multiple organisations, and as a result of valuable feedback, there have been a few changes.
+It's now stable apart from a few minor questions about Japanese).

+see changes [here](changes.md) or inspect the commits.

 ## main points

 ***imsc-rosetta is a Subtitle File Format, not a generic flavour of TTML.
 It is fully IMSC/TTML compliant***